Don't forget to use the swap boxes - swap your old, clean uniform for a bigger size.

 • Red and white check dress (summer)

 • Grey/charcoal shorts (summer)

 • ‘Sensible’ school shoes NOT trainers (eg black Nike/Adidas/Puma etc trainers are unacceptable)

 Shoes must not have heels or platforms.
 In the summer, sturdy sandals may be worn, but, in the interests of safety, not flip flops, open toe or backless fashion sandals.

 Children must change for all forms of physical activity.
-Specialist sportswear isn’t necessary, but they will need:-
+Specialist sportswear isn’t necessary, but they will need:

-• Plain black/navy shorts
+• Plain black shorts or leggings

 • House colour t-shirt

-• A warm top or tracksuit for cold weather.
+• A warm top or tracksuit for cold weather

 We recommend a school backpack and not a big bag as space in cloakrooms is limited.
 A watch is permitted as are small stud earrings.
 All jewellery must be removed for PE lessons.
-In the interests of smartness, safety and hygiene, medium length and long hair should be always be tied back, preferably with bobbles and bands in school colours.
+In the interests of smartness, safety and hygiene, medium length and long hair should always be tied back, preferably with bobbles and bands in school colours.